wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-approval-flows/includes/1-introduction.md

 > [!div class="mx-imgBorder"]
 > ![Diagram of flow with cube, comment bubble, cloud, email, and spreadsheet.](../media/flow-plan.png)

-In this module, you will build approval flows and increase your knowledge.

 If you're a beginner with Power Automate, this module will expand your business flow skills.
-If you already have some experience, this module will tie concepts together and hopefully help fill in the gaps.
+If you already have some experience, this module will tie concepts together and help fill in the gaps.

 Be more productive, automatically, that's what Power Automate is all about.